hakyimlab/scPrediXcan/README.md

 #### Step2: Linearizing the ctPred into l-ctPred
 scPrediXcan uses [PrediXcan implementation](https://www.nature.com/articles/ng.3367) to train an elastic-net model for ctPred linearization.
 In this step, we utilize the genotype data from 448 Geuvadis individuals along with ctPred-predicted gene expression profiles to fit an elastic-net model for the corresponding cell type.
 In principle, alternative genotype reference panels can also be employed at this stage.

+This is our [pipeline](https://github.com/hakyimlab/shared_pipelines/tree/main/enformer_pipeline) to generate personalized epigenomic features using Enformer with genotype data (.vcf file).
+Once users calculate the personalized epigenomics, please use the ctPred models from step 1 to get the in-silico personalized gene expressions.
+Then, users can generate l-ctPred according to the following instructions.

 Here is a nextflow pipeline for l-ctPred generation.
 The inputs include a genotype file and a ctPred-predicted cell-type-specific gene expression file.
 The outputs consist of a transcriptome model SQLite database (i.e., l-ctPred) and a SNP covariance matrix file.
 These output files are intended for use in the final association analysis step.
 Here are the detailed procedures of step-2: